ngslim/Searching-Algorithms/README.md

 The number of bonus points is 0.

-See maze1.txt in src folder for example.
+See maze1.txt in test folder for example.

 ## With bonus points

 The number of bonus points is 2.
 Bonus points are saved in the following format in separates lines: x y value.

-See maze6.txt in src folder for example.
+See maze6.txt in test folder for example.

 ## Algorithms